 LPL Financial has various fee-based advisory platforms that provide centrally managed or customized solutions from which advisors can choose to meet the investment needs of their clients, including wrap-fee programs, mutual fund asset allocation programs, an advisor-enhanced digital advice program, advisory programs offered by third-party investment advisor firms, financial planning services, and retirement plan consulting services.
 The fee structure of our platforms enables our advisors to provide their clients with higher levels of service, while establishing a recurring revenue stream for the advisor and for us.
 Our fee-based platforms provide access to mutual funds, exchange-traded funds, stocks, bonds, certain option strategies, unit investment trusts, and institutional money managers and no-load multi-manager variable annuities.
-As of December 31, 2018, the total advisory assets under custody in these platforms, through both our corporate RIA platform and Hybrid RIAs, were \$282.0 billion.
+As of December 31, 2019, the total advisory assets under custody in these platforms, through both our corporate RIA platform and Hybrid RIAs, were \$365.8 billion.

-Cash Sweep Programs
+Client Cash Programs

-We assist our advisors in managing their clients' cash balances through three primary cash sweep programs: a money market sweep vehicle involving money market fund providers and two insured sweep vehicles involving banks.
-As of December 31, 2018, the total assets in our cash sweep programs, which are held within brokerage and advisory accounts, were approximately \$34.9 billion.
-The balance in insured cash account vehicles was \$24.8 billion, deposit cash account vehicles was \$5.1 billion and money market vehicles was \$4.9 billion.
+We assist our advisors in managing their clients' cash balances through money market programs and insured cash sweep vehicles at various banks.
+As of December 31, 2019, the total assets in our client cash programs, which are held within brokerage and advisory accounts, were approximately \$33.7 billion.